texfaq/texfaq.github.io/FAQ-fmtconv.md

   Pandoc can convert between numerous markup and word processing formats, including, but not limited to, various flavors of Markdown, HTML, LaTeX and Word docx.
   Pandoc can also produce PDF output.
-  Pandoc’s enhanced version of Markdown includes syntax for tables, definition lists, metadata blocks, footnotes, citations, math (only the new Office Math, not equation editor/MathType), and much more - but no pictures.
+  Pandoc's enhanced version of Markdown includes syntax for tables, definition lists, metadata blocks, footnotes, citations, math (only the new Office Math, not equation editor/MathType), and much more - but no pictures.